millerjv/PkModeling/README.md

-PkModeling is a Slicer4 Extension that provides [pharmacokinetic modeling][1] for dynamic contrast enhanced MRI (DCE MRI).
+PkModeling is a [3D Slicer Version 4](http://www.slicer.org) Extension that provides pharmacokinetic modeling for dynamic contrast enhanced MRI (DCE MRI).

 PkModeling accepts volumetric timecourse data of signal intensities and computes parametric maps using either a two or three parameter Tofts model.
 The estimated parameters include